Vaccine Trivia Quiz Questions With Answers

 A: Respond adequately or at all.

 Lack of response commonly results from clinical factors such as what?

-A: Diabetes, steroid use, HIV infection, or age.
+, steroid use, HIV infection, or age.

 It also might fail for genetic reasons if the host's immune system includes what?

 A: No strains of B cells that can generate antibodies suited to reacting effectively and binding to the antigens associated with the pathogen.

 Even if the host does develop antibodies, protection might not be adequate; immunity might develop how?